 Winner • Mark Lynton History Prize

-New York Times • Times Critics Top Books of the Year
+New York Times • Times Critics Top Books of 2019

-This long-overdue biography reestablishes William Monroe Trotter’s essential place next to Douglass, Du Bois, and King in the pantheon of American civil rights heroes.
+The award-winning biography that restores William Monroe Trotter to his essential place next to Douglass, Du Bois, and Malcom X in the pantheon of American civil rights heroes.

 About the Author